reimarrosas/mercatura/README.md

 ### Authentication

-1. As a customer, I should be able to login to access my account.
+1. As a customer, I should be able to log in to access my account.
-2. As a customer, I should be able to signup to create an account.
+2. As a customer, I should be able to sign up to create an account.
 3. As a customer, I should be able to verify my account during creation

 ### Admin

-1. As an admin, I should be able to login to access my ECommerce dashboard
+1. As an admin, I should be able to log in to access my ECommerce dashboard

 ### Products